 Swaddling, when done properly, is effective and safe.
 The American Association of Pediatrics (AAP) reports that swaddling helps baby maintain the supine position during sleep (sleeping on their back).
 Research has also found that infants placed to sleep on their stomachs are at an increased risk of SIDS.
 Babies should therefore always be placed to sleep on their back, never on their stomach or side.
 By swaddling baby in the supine position, you help baby maintain this safe sleep position.
 For a baby who is not yet capable of rolling over on their own, the risk of SIDS diminishes.

 Loose blankets and bedding also pose a threat to baby's healthy by increasing the changes of suffocation.
-Swaddling constains baby's arms and helps prevent baby from pulling loose bedding or clothing over their heads.
+A baby swaddle wrap also constrains baby's arms and helps prevent baby from pulling loose bedding or clothing over their heads.
 It is also important to keep any loose bedding or clothing out of your baby’s crib and stop swaddling when baby starts to roll.

-We've touched on much of how swaddling can help sooth and settle your baby, but did you know that it also triggers a "relaxation" mechanism in infants?
+We've touched on the benefits of swaddling a baby, including how swaddling can help sooth and settle your baby, but did you know that it also triggers a "relaxation" mechanism in infants?
 Famed American pediatrician Dr. Harvey Karp shares more of the wonderful qualities of swaddling in his book, The Happiest Baby on the Block.
-Experience the soothing benefits of swaddling for yourself with our breathable cotton-mesh swaddles!
+Experience the soothing benefits of swaddling for yourself with our breathable cotton-mesh baby swaddle wraps!

 All prices are in USD.